m-kovalsky/fabric_cat_tools/README.md

+> [!IMPORTANT]
+> This library has been archived in favor of [semantic-link-labs](https://github.com/microsoft/semantic-link-labs/).
+Everything in the fabric_cat_tools library has been moved to the semantic-link-labs library and will be maintained there going forward.
+Semantic-link-labs is fully open-sourced and is part of Microsoft's official GitHub repositories.
+>

+___

 # fabric_cat_tools

 This is a python library intended to be used in [Microsoft Fabric notebooks](https://learn.microsoft.com/fabric/data-engineering/how-to-use-notebook).
 This library was originally intended to contain functions used for [migrating semantic models to Direct Lake mode](https://github.com/m-kovalsky/fabric_cat_tools?tab=readme-ov-file#direct-lake-migration-1).
 However, it quickly became apparent that functions within such a library could support many other useful activities in the realm of semantic models, reports, lakehouses and really anything Fabric-related.
 As such, this library contains a variety of functions ranging from running [Vertipaq Analyzer](https://github.com/m-kovalsky/fabric_cat_tools?tab=readme-ov-file#vertipaq_analyzer) or the [Best Practice Analyzer](https://github.com/m-kovalsky/fabric_cat_tools?tab=readme-ov-file#run_model_bpa) against a semantic model to seeing if any [lakehouse tables hit Direct Lake guardrails](https://github.com/m-kovalsky/fabric_cat_tools?tab=readme-ov-file#get_lakehouse_tables) or accessing the [Tabular Object Model](https://github.com/m-kovalsky/fabric_cat_tools/#tabular-object-model-tom) and more!

 Instructions for migrating import/DirectQuery semantic models to Direct Lake mode can be found [here](https://github.com/m-kovalsky/fabric_cat_tools?tab=readme-ov-file#direct-lake-migration-1).